-- f.
-In the list of available Downloads, in the Files tab, in the File Name column, click Adapter Tools for FlexNet Manager Suite 2021 R1.zip. - A new browser tab may appear temporarily, and the download of Adapter Tools for FlexNet Manager Suite 2021 R1.zip commences. - g.
-In your browser dialog, choose to save the file, and if the browser allows it, direct the saved file to a convenient working location (such as C:\temp on a central, accessible server). - If your browser saves the file to a default location (such as your Downloads folder), move or copy it to the appropriate working location when the download is finished. - 2.
-Right-click the zip archive, and choose Extract All....
+f.
+In the list of available Downloads, in the Files tab, in the File Name column, click Adapter Tools for FlexNet Manager Suite 2022 R1.zip.

+A new browser tab may appear temporarily, and the download of Adapter Tools for FlexNet Manager Suite 2022 R1.zip commences.

+g.
+In your browser dialog, choose to save the file, and if the browser allows it, direct the saved file to a convenient working location (such as C:\temp on a central, accessible server).

+If your browser saves the file to a default location (such as your Downloads folder), move or copy it to the appropriate working location when the download is finished.